autolab-fi/line-robot-curriculum/lessons/module_6/Introduction to Variables and Conditional Statements.md

 - If only sensor 5 is on the line: "SENSOR 5 ON LINE"
 - If only sensor 6 is on the line: "SENSOR 6 ON LINE"
 - This should be done for all the sensors.
-- If none of the sensors detect the line: "NO SENSORS ARE ON THE LINE
+- If none of the sensors detect the line: "NO SENSORS ARE ON THE LINE"

 ---